 Purpose: Rotation among laboratories serves both students and faculty.
 The intention of this activity is to acquaint the incoming student with research opportunities in the laboratories of their potential advisors and to give the student the information needed to make an informed choice.
 The student's activities will be directed by the faculty and may include informal discussions, assigned readings followed by discussions, lab tours, field trips, assisting graduate students, technicians, or postdoctoral associates with experiments, or other activities deemed appropriate within the time constraints of the rotation.
 For faculty, the rotation allows them to assess the existence of a good match for a mentor-student relationship in their laboratory.
-The goal by the end of the semester is for the student to select a consenting professor to be their permanent Advisor.
-If at the end of the rotation period the student does not wish to join either lab or no faculty member wishes to have the student join the lab, the student will have the next semester to find a faculty advisor willing to support them.
+The goal by the end of the semester is for the student does not wish to join either lab or no faculty member wishes to have the student join the lab, the student will have the next semester to find a faculty advisor willing to support them.
 During this time, the student will be supported by a graduate teaching assistantship.
 If they cannot find a faculty advisor, they will be dismissed from the program.